DynamoDS/Dynamo/doc/integration_docs/4_builtinpackages.md

 With some constraints this location will be useable for ADSK Dynamo clients and integrators to distribute their integration specific packages. *(for example, the Dynamo Formit integration requires a custom Dynamo Formit package).*

 Because the underlying loading mechanism is the same for both core and host specific packages - it will be necessary to make sure that packages distributed this way do not lead to user confusion about core `Built-In Packages` packages vs. integration specific packages that are only available in a single host product.
-We advise that that to avoid user confusion - the `Built-In Packages` should be used in discussion with the Dynamo teams.
+We advise that that to avoid user confusion host-specific packages should be introduced in discussion with the Dynamo teams.

 ### Package Localization